 As of June 30, 2019, we had \$42.7 million in cash and cash equivalents.
 Additionally, in July 2019, we received cash of \$40.0 million in connection with the issuance of our Series C convertible preferred stock.
-We estimate that our net proceeds from this offering will be approximately \$158.6 million, based upon the initial public offering price of \$16.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that our net proceeds from this offering will be approximately \$158.6 million, assuming an initial public offering price of \$16.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 Our estimate as to how long we expect the net proceeds from this offering, together with our existing cash and cash equivalents, to be able to continue to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
 In addition, because successful development of our product candidates is uncertain, we are unable to estimate the actual funds we will require to complete research and development and to commercialize our product candidates.